clementpeihengtan/clement-tph/_posts/2017-11-11-Instagram-like-application-with-react-native.md

 Let's create some data as a sample for our application.
 We're going to store all the pictures data in one file to make thing easier.
 In real world situation, we will need to fetch data by using API.

-- At your current directory create a file called <mark>data.json</mark> with the following content
+- At your current directory create a file called <mark class="mark">data.json</mark> with the following content

 ```json
 [